Spanish grammar: Historical approaches

-The second phrase in each example above includes the clitic in this particular grammatical configuration as an attachment to the verb which is marked as ungrammatical.
+The clitic cannot follow a past or passive participle, as in (2b):

 Specific issues arise in clitic use and syntactic representation in terms of animacy.
 The Spanish language does not explicitly demonstrate in its grammar whether an object, either direct or indirect, refers to an animate or inanimate object.
 Therefore, the use of two clitics is common, although not always required.
 In this way, clitics can be doubled or "redundant" when two instances occur within the same phrase.
 Double clitics are found in instances of phrases with both direct accusative case objects and indirect dative objects in this way: